Early days: 1989-1993

 Canine Sports and Other Activities

 While our emphasis on conformation and water work has continued throughout the years, our club has also introduced and supported a variety of other activities and sports.
-Some of the earliest activities include Canine Good Citizen testing at a club picnic in Spring 1994; our first Agility fun matches in June 1997; and — given our breed’s history of herding fish for the Portuguese fishermen —the first herding instinct test with a local Australian Shepherd Club of America (ASCA) herding judge in 1994.
+Some of the earliest activities include Canine Good Citizen testing at a club picnic in Spring 1994; AKC Tricks Title Tests; Introduction to Tracking; and — given our breed’s history of herding fish for the Portuguese fishermen —the first herding instinct test with a local Australian Shepherd Club of America (ASCA) herding judge in 1994.
+In addition, as the sport of agility has grown tremendously popular among PWD owners the PNWPWDC has hosted many years of fun matches and AKC agility trials.

 Health and Education